Maine Mortgage and Refinance Rates

 Mortgage options in Maine

 - Maine FHA loans: If your credit history disqualifies you from a conventional mortgage, you might be able to obtain a loan insured by the Federal Housing Administration (FHA).
-If you have a down payment of at least 3.5 percent, you could qualify for this type of loan with a credit score as low as 580.
+If you have a credit score of at least 580, you could make a down payment 3.5 percent.
+FHA loan rates are typically lower than conventional mortgage rates.

 - Maine VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
-A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 2.15 percent.
+A VA loan doesn’t typicallly require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 3.30 percent.
+VA loan rates are often lower compared to other types of home loans.

 First-time homebuyer programs in Maine